-- Non-student dependents are subject to a \$6,500 deductible per pregnancy for all maternity services before receiving regular benefits. - The health centers provide pregnancy tests, but you'll be referred to a contracted provider for other ongoing maternity care. - Remember, you'll receive separate bills for the newborn baby's medical care.
-If you want to add your newborn child to your Student Health Plan coverage and receive plan benefits for the baby's expenses, contact the appropriate office within 60 days of the birth (Student Health Plan office at BYU or cashier's office at LDS Business College).
-For more information, see page 10.
-Newborns must be enrolled in coverage for the semester or term they were born. - Also, you need a referral for any non-maternity GYN care. - All costs associated with birthing centers or planned home delivery for childbirth (including any complications that result from using these services) are excluded by the plan.
+- Non-student dependents are subject to a \$3,000 deductible per pregnancy for all maternity services before receiving regular benefits. - The health centers provide pregnancy tests, but you'll be referred to a contracted provider for other ongoing maternity care. - Remember, you'll receive separate bills for the newborn baby's medical care.
+If you want to add your newborn child to your Student Health Plan coverage and receive plan benefits for the baby's expenses, contact the appropriate office within 60 days of the birth (Student Health Plan office at BYU or cashier's office at Ensign College).
+For more information, see page 12.
+Newborns must be enrolled in coverage for the semester or term they were born. - Also, you need a referral for any non-maternity GYN care. - All costs associated with non-licensed birthing centers or planned home delivery for childbirth (including any complications that result from using these services) are excluded by the plan. - Postpartum pap smears are part of your global maternity care services.